lensonp/hwaves/README.rst

 for non-programmers to compute and plot hydrogenic wavefunctions.
 It is intended to be used by scientists and researchers with some knowledge of quantum chemistry.
+It is very scrappy, and gets very little attention.

 Example
 -------